-Marbella is a city belonging to the province of Malaga in the Andalusia part of southern Spain.
-The coastal city also has a significant archaeological heritage, several museums, performance spaces, and a cultural calendar with events ranging from reggae concerts to opera performances to food festivals.
+Marbella lies in the famous Andalusia region, home to seven UNESCO World Heritage sites and some of the most scenic rural communities in Spain.
+The coastal city has a significant archaeological heritage, several museums, performance spaces, and a cultural calendar with events ranging from reggae concerts and opera performances to food festivals.

 Stopping by Puerto Banús, a marina that doubles as a luxury shopping center, for dinner or a mosey around is a must.
 To get a taste of what shopping was like during the 15th century, head to Plaza de los Naranjos, the centerpiece of Marbella's historic district, dating back to 1485.
 Beachgoers can sunbathe at Paseo Marítimo or Cabopino Beach and history buffs can get their fill of Roman ruins from Sohail Castle, 23 minutes away.